What’s My Story?

 My studies have allowed me to blend the theories and practical applications of wellness coaching, grief support, mind/body medicine, and sport psychology for the benefit of people from all walks of life.
-I continue to learn as much as I can about grief, wellness, mind/body connections, and as an end-of-life specialist after sitting vigil at the bedside of several family members.
+I continue to learn as much as I can about grief, wellness, mind/body connections, and end-of-life needs while caring for aging loved ones.

 Here’s how my story evolved…

 Spending countless hours researching about the emotional effects of traumatic injury or loss of health has shown me that there are many mind/body/spirit effects that happen when a person suffers an injury, unexpected surgery, sudden illness, lifestyle transition, or major loss of any kind.

 I am passionately drawn to this topic and studied it further in my Master’s program.
-I am also sitting at the feet of some amazing professional coaching mentors and healthcare practitioners in order to learn how to help – guide, encourage, and gently nudge – people to be able to not just “get better” but actually thrive and grow during the healing process.
+I have also sat at the feet of some amazing professional coaching mentors and healthcare practitioners in order to learn how to help – guide, encourage, and gently nudge – people to be able to not just “get better” but actually thrive and grow during the healing process.

 Traveling is one of my passions and I hope to do as much of it as I can.
 Another thing I love to do is spend time learning, and the topics that interest me are many and varied.
 The Internet is just about the best invention ever, in my opinion.
-I can get lost online following rabbit trails of new topics and burrow deeply into those that speak to my heart and soul.
-Spending so much time on the computer during school and while recovering from multiple surgeries has also sparked an interest in blogging, playing around with designing websites, and social media.
+I can get lost online following rabbit trails of new topics and burrow deeply into those that speak to my heart.
+And since the original injury that started me down this path I’ve encountered a few other health challenges that have confirmed the need for supporting and encouraging people whose lives (and dreams, goals, expectations, etc.) have been interrupted.

 I look forward to meeting and working with people who have experienced a sudden change in life and may have become stuck, or just need someone to hear your story.
 If you think this is something you would like to know more about, please contact me and we will see if there is a way we can work together.